open-ephys/ONI/source/index.rst

 Specification Goals
 ===================
 - Potential for low latency round trip times with a computer in the loop.
-- Potential for high-bandwidth, bidirectional communication (thousands of neural data channels, multiple high-resolution cameras).
+- Potential for high-bandwidth, bidirectional communication (thousands of neural data channels, very high-resolution cameras, etc.).
 - Acquisition and control of arbitrary hardware components using a common computer interface.